skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 I also reintroduced the Metamask integration, with corrections to allow Metamask to return lowercase wallet addresses and still work correctly.

+## Temporarily Halt Faucet

+Well, it didn't take long for the faucet to be abused (likely).
+However, I don't have time to work on solutions at the moment, so to save funds I'm pausing the faucet.
+Ugh.